Skip To Navigation Exiting Navigation

 The Opioid Settlement Proceeds Grants (OSPG) Program was established to distribute settlement funds received by the City of Jacksonville following its participation in lawsuits against manufacturers and distributors of prescription opioids for their roles in the opioid crisis.
 According to the Florida Department of Health, Florida Department of Law Enforcement, and the Jacksonville Fire and Rescue Department:

-- In 2023, Jacksonville Fire and Rescue Department (JFRD) responded to an average of 240 opioid-related overdose calls each month.
+• In 2023, Jacksonville Fire and Rescue Department (JFRD) responded to an average of 240 opioid-related overdose calls each month.
 This measure improved significantly in 2024, with JFRD responding to an average of 153 opioid-related overdose calls each month that year.
-In the first half of 2025, this measure continued to improve with JFRD responding to an average of 117 opioid-related overdose calls each month from January to June.
+In 2025, this measure continued to improve with JFRD responding to an average of 111 opioid-related overdose calls each month that year.

 The OSPG Program contracts with eligible agencies and organizations performing services in Duval County who have been in operation for a minimum of three years providing services related to the prevention, treatment, and/or recovery support for those with opioid use disorder and co-occurring substance use disorder or mental health conditions.
 The selection process of OSPG awards is outlined in Chapter 84, Ordinance Code, and evaluated by the Opioid and Substance Use Disorder (OSUD) Grants Committee.